 MA, Ph.D., University of Minnesota

 BA, Eastern Illinois University

-I teach an introductory course on worldwide ancient and medieval art and various advanced courses on the art and archaeology of the Middle Ages—including Viking art.
-My interdisciplinary research focuses on the art and archaeology of Scandinavia from the Migration Period of the 5th and 6th centuries through the Viking Age, c.
+Nancy L. Wicker, Professor of Art History at the University of Mississippi, teaches courses on medieval art and carries out interdisciplinary research on the art and archaeology of Scandinavia from the Migration Period of the 5th and 6th centuries through the Viking Age, c.
 750–1100.

 • I examine the reception of Roman art into Scandinavia by tracing the relationship of Late Roman medallions to Migration Period gold pendants known as bracteates.
 These objects were worn by elite women across northern and central Europe.